SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

-LifeStation is an excellent option for older adults worried about falling in their homes since they offer automatic fall detection.
+LifeStation is an excellent option for older adults worried about falling in their homes since they offer automatic fall detection and water-resistant wearable tech for the shower.
 And, of course, LifeStation is our choice for seniors on the hunt for a more budget-friendly system.

-For seniors in the market for a more traditional device who don't need lots of add-ons or extra features, Life Alert may be your best bet.
-If you don't mind spending a bit more on a system and like the peace of mind a household name like Life Alert can offer, you may want to give this provider a shot.
+For older adults in the market for a more traditional device who don't need many add-ons or extra features, Life Alert may be your best bet.
+If you don't mind spending more on a medical alert system and like the peace of mind a household name like Life Alert can offer, you may want to give this provider a shot.

 From our point of view, LifeStation and Life Alert are both reliable and trustworthy providers.
 Picking one company over the other mainly comes down to your preference, needs, and budget.
 The obvious choice for those on a tighter budget is LifeStation, especially if you need more than one device.
 A few other things we like about LifeStation are their selection of add-ons and high-tech features.